-If you have any concerns with grading and/or feel you have been awarded an incorrect grade, please discuss it with me as soon as possible.
+If you have any concerns with grading and/or feel you have been awarded an incorrect grade, please discuss it with one of the professors as soon as possible.
 If we cannot resolve the issue, you may talk to our director of undergraduate studies or department chair.